 A dedicated shuttle bus service could connect the train stations to Jones Beach during race weekend.
 These hubs would handle a steady flow of visitors, while the Long Island Rail Road's 24-hour train schedule and ride-sharing services will allow fans the maximum flexibility to arrive and depart at will.

 The large parking fields located at each train station could conceivably be utilized for race weekend event parking.

-No less than four parkways service Jones Beach, both the Meadowbrook Parkway and Wantagh Parkway, from the north, Ocean Parkway from the east, and the Loop Parkway from the West the Meadowbrook Parkway.
+No less than four parkways service Jones Beach, both the Meadowbrook Parkway and Wantagh Parkway, from the north, Ocean Parkway from the east, and the Loop Parkway from the West which merges with the Meadowbrook Parkway.

 Jones Beach is accessible by foot, bike, car, bus, sea, and air.